eric2tall/oci-scca-landingzone/Mission_Owner_SCCA_(SCCAv1)/IMPLEMENTATION.md

 ## ONSR Deployment

-To deploy the SCCA v1.2.2 solution on the ONSR regions OC6 and OC11, please update several variables in the solution tfvar configuration files.
+To deploy the SCCA v1.2.2 solution on the ONSR regions OC6 and OC11, please update several variables in the solution tfvar configuration files or via OCI RMS.

 * realm_key variable: Set to 6 or 11
 * has_correct_domain_name variable: if OCI realm is 11 set this variable to oraclecloud.smil.mil